 Google Analytics 4.
 Meet the next generation of Google Analytics

-Have you heard that Universal Analytics properties will stop collecting data in July 2023?
+Have you heard that Universal Analytics properties stopped collecting data in July 2023?
 The end of the old Analytics properties had already been announced by Google.
 They stopped improving Universal Analytics long ago to dedicate their efforts to developing new features for Google Analytics 4.

 Don’t get left behind!
 Keep reading this guide to learn everything you need to know about Google Analytics 4.

 If you’re looking for a quick way to track your marketing campaigns and don’t feel ready for Google Analytics 4, here’s a clever shortcut for you.
 Take a look at Clever Ads Manager.
 This mobile app lets you view and manage your marketing campaigns’ metrics at your fingertips.
 Check all your advertising platforms (Google Ads, Facebook, Ads, Twitter Ads, etc.), control your budget, and receive alerts without the need to install tracking tags on your site.